-It is also – until now – the only place in the world where you could enjoy the legendary local delicacy known as pasztecik szczecinski.
+It is also – until now – the only place in the world where you could enjoy a legendary local delicacy.
 Its origin is steeped in communist-era intrigue, when the Soviet army brought in specialized equipment weighing over a ton to turn out large amounts of satisfying food for occupying soldiers.

 The birth of a local phenomenon